Klabin: 2020s

-Acknowledgment
+Enterprises and acknowledgment

+Klabin Irmãos & Cia (KIC) is a family-owned holding company founded in 1899 by the Klabin and Lafer families of Jewish-Lithuanian origin, which controls the Klabin Group and owns Klabin S.A. (forestry, pulp, paper and converting), among other investments.
+The holding company originated in 1890 with the founding of M. F. Klabin & Irmão by Maurício Freeman Klabin.
 In recent years, Klabin has become the 3rd largest company in Parana and one of the ten largest in the southern region of Brazil.
 The company also appears in the ranking as one of the largest business groups in the country.
 Regarding the year 2015, the company had a turnover of 5.6 billion reais.
 In 2019, its Weighted Value of Grandeur (VPG) index was calculated at 7.43 billion reais.

 The activities developed by the company in Telemaco Borba placed the city as the largest wood producer in Parana and the third largest in Brazil, with 165,300 hectares dedicated to the activity.
 In 2018, Telemaco Borba was the largest generator of wealth from forestry in Brazil, presenting the highest value of production in the country, with 326.9 million reais.
 The city of Ortigueira, meanwhile, with most of the forest areas owned by Klabin, had, in 2018, an area of 93.8 thousand hectares dedicated to wood production, making it the seventh largest wood-producing municipality in Brazil.

+The Group also sells, on a smaller scale, wood in logs and biomass.
+Among other projects, it maintains the Ikapê Hotel (Ikapê Empreendimentos Ltda.), in the district of Harmonia, in Telêmaco Borba, Paraná.
+The space is intended for hotel activity, catering and specialized gastronomy, tourism exploration and event promotion.

+In Paranaguá, also in Paraná, Klabin maintains the Unidade de Logística de Papel e Celulose, integrated with rail and road moulds, with a handling capacity of 1.5 million tons of pulp per year.
+With 24,000 m2 of built area, the unit inaugurated in 2016 is entirely dedicated to the flow of short fiber pulp production for export.

+Throughout its history, Klabin has been diversifying and changing its area of operation, including mining, energy production and distribution, transportation and logistics, research and innovation, technology production and development, environmental solutions and cultural activities.

+Klabin Irmãos & Cia

+Klabin Irmãos & Cia (KIC) is a family-owned holding company founded in 1899 by the Klabin and Lafer families of Jewish-Lithuanian origin, which controls the Klabin Group and owns Klabin S.A. (forestry, pulp, paper and converting), among other investments.
+The holding company originated in 1890 with the founding of M. F. Klabin & Irmão by Maurício Freeman Klabin.